AdobeDocs/experience-manager-65.it-IT/help/communities/upgrade.md

 ---
-title: Aggiornamento ad AEM 6.5 Communities
+title: Aggiornamento a AEM 6.5 Communities
 seo-title: Upgrading to AEM 6.5 Communities
 description: Come effettuare l’aggiornamento da una versione precedente a AEM community 6.5
 seo-description: How to upgrade from an earlier version to AEM 6.5 Communities